How to protect your personal data and avoid online identity fraud

 Why you should get a password manager

-We are online on one of our devices at least once a day: to book accommodation or transport, manage our finances, upload photos to social media or maintain our website.
-To be able to use these online services, we need an online account, requiring us to provide a username/email address and a password.
+We are online on at least one of our devices at least once a day: to book accommodation or transport, manage our finances, upload photos to social media, or maintain our website.
+To use these online services, we need an account, which requires a username/email address and a password.

 I have more than 300 active accounts, and Sandra has 240.
 To ensure we use a unique password for each and every account, we store our passwords in our respective password managers: I use eWallet, and Sandra uses mSecure.

-Both password managers work in a similar way – we just use two different ones as we have different interface preferences:
+Both password managers work similarly – we use two different ones as we have different interface preferences:

-• Passwords are stored in 256k/bit encrypted format in the password manager application.
+• Passwords are stored in the password manager application in a 256-bit encrypted format.

-• Each password manager syncs the databases to our Microsoft OneDrive account on a regular basis.
-Both the sync process and the Microsoft OneDrive file are also encrypted.
-This gives us peace of mind if our devices get stolen and a lot more control than password managers that store the data in their own cloud such as LastPass.
+• Each password manager syncs the databases to our cloud storage account regularly.
+Both the sync process and the file are also encrypted.
+This gives us peace of mind if our devices get stolen and a lot more control than password managers that store the data in their own cloud, such as LastPass.

 We both have been using our password managers since 2011 and 2012, respectively and never had an issue.
 Knock on wood…